fostermadeco/development-standard/README.md

 ## Creating a new project

+> Note: By default, new projects use bento/ubuntu-16.04 (PHP7 and MySQL 5.7).
+This can be changed in ansible/group_vars/all and a list of other boxes can be found at: https://atlas.hashicorp.com/bento

 1. Download and copy the files from this repo (except for this README) into the project folder — do not clone the repo.
-2. In the project root, run `git submodule add git@github.com:fostermadeco/ansible-roles.git ansible/roles`
+2. In the project root, run `git submodule add -b master git@github.com:fostermadeco/ansible-roles.git ansible/roles`
 3. Set your project variables in `ansible/group_vars/all`.
 4. When `vagrant up` provisions the development machine to your satisfaction, make the initial commit.

+## Working on an existing project
+When working on an existing project you will need to re-initialize the submodules.
+After cloning the project run the following command in the project root: `git submodule update --init ansible/roles`.
+Read the project's README to determine which environment variables are set and make changes to `ansible/group_vars/all` then run `vagrant up`.

 ## Ansible roles